Atriya squared his shoulders toward Benson. A part of him warned that this was a mistake, but now he was committed.

 Got a chance to put him down.
 Make it count.

 Good.
-Atriya grinned ferociously.
+Atriya grinned fiercely.
 I hope your rehab sucks.
-An irrationally inappropriate flash of pride struck him.
-Small joint manipulation was not in his usual repertoire, and a little more refined than what he was comfortable with.
-Verus would have approved.
+He was struck by a flash of pride; small joint manipulation was not in his usual repertoire.
+It was more refined than the techniques he was drawn to.

-Benson scrabbled backwards on his hand in a sitting position.
-He partially sat up and reached to the small of his back.
+Benson scrabbled backwards on his hands.
+He sat partway up and reached around to the small of his back.

-By contrast, Benson had pulled a pistol but his arm was nowhere close to being in position to shoot.
+By contrast, Benson had pulled his pistol…but his arm was nowhere near close to being extended.
 The muzzle wasn’t even pointing in Atriya’s direction.
-He was beat and he knew it.

 “You know how this goes.
 No sudden moves.
 Spread eagle, face down.
 Point your head and hands away from the gun.
 Inch away from it.
 Slowly.
 I see your elbows or knees bend too much and I will put a fucking hole in you.
 Stay low.
 Keep moving until I say stop.”